zehnlabs-com/zehnlabs-rebalancer/README.md

     type: paper            # Must match TRADING_MODE in .env
     enabled: true
     strategy_name: etf-blend-200-35 # The allocation strategy to follow
+    cash_reserve_percent: 0.0 # Percentage of equity to reserve as buffer (0-100)
     pdt_protection_enabled: true # Prevents more than one rebalance per day
 ```

 -   `account_id`: Your IBKR account number.
 -   `type`: `live` or `paper`.
 The rebalancer will only process accounts whose `type` matches the `TRADING_MODE` set in your `.env` file.
 -   `strategy_name`: The name of the allocation strategy you are subscribed to.
+-   `cash_reserve_percent`: Percentage of equity to reserve as a buffer for quickly changing prices (0-100).
+Default is 0%.
--   `pdt_protection_enabled`: If `true`, the system will not rebalance an account more than once per trading day to help avoid Pattern Day Trader (PDT) rule violations.
+-   `pdt_protection_enabled`: If `true`, the system will rebalance at most once per trading day to help avoid Pattern Day Trader (PDT) rule violations.
+Next allowed rebalance is at 9:30 AM ET the following day (configurable in `config.yaml`).
+-   `replacement_set` (optional): If you want to trade equities different from your strategy allocations (e.g., IRA accounts with ETF restrictions), configure replacement sets in `replacement-sets.yaml` and reference them here.

+### Additional Configuration Files

+**`config.yaml`** - Advanced trading parameters (slippage, thresholds, timeouts, etc.)
+-   Most users do not need to modify this file
+-   Advanced users can optimize these settings as needed
+-   The file contains inline documentation for all parameters

+**`replacement-sets.yaml`** - ETF replacement mappings
+-   Use this if you need to trade different equities than your strategy specifies
+-   Common for IRA accounts with restrictions on certain ETFs
+-   Reference a replacement set in your account config with `replacement_set: ira`

+Both files require a service restart after changes: `docker compose restart`

 ### Step 4: Start the Services